 We’ll come back to autonomy and mastery another time, but there’s that word purpose there.

-If your brand purpose gives people in your business a feeling that they’re making a difference, that’s a great motivator.
-It encourages them to go above and beyond what’s needed to get the job done, and makes them feel more positive about working for your business.
+If your brand purpose gives people in your business a feeling they’re making a difference, that’s a great motivator.
+It encourages them to go above and beyond what’s needed to get the job done and makes them feel more positive about working for your business.

 Grind out your brand purpose

 Brand purpose helps your brand stand out.
 It’s good for customers and employees.